rokonkhan01/BlockMesh/README.md

 Copy and Paste this command :-

-git clone https://github.com/username/blockmesh-setup.git && cd blockmesh-setup && chmod +x install_blockmesh.sh && ./install_blockmesh.sh
+"git clone https://github.com/username/blockmesh-setup.git && cd blockmesh-setup && chmod +x install_blockmesh.sh && ./install_blockmesh.sh"

 (edit this "username" with your own github usename) -because You are making this command with your own github repository.